About Me

 I just want to give my roses to Kate Winslet here.
 She absolutely owns this scene and the key to her amazing acting prowess is how she emotes without dialogue.
 The pain, the devastation, the repulsion, the anguish, the hurt, the betrayal.
 It's all detailed in her emotions.
 Kate Winslet, with all her hard work and talent, definitely deserved her Emmy award.

-Now Mildred doesn't softly.
+Now Mildred doesn't go softly.
 She full-on attacks Veda (and rightfully so), choking her until her singing voice goes out.
 Oh well, Veda, you should've never treated her mother like that. but her knight in shining armor Monty comes to the rescue.
 Of course, he would defend the younger (at least young enough for him) Pierce woman.

 But this all transitions into the finale of the miniseries.